Lukas-Netz/se-rwth.github.io/_pages/research/Autonomic-Driving.md

 projects with major European car manufacturers in which we transfer modern software development techniques to the car domain.
-This transfer is necessary as, with its increasing complexity, software becomes a demanding driver of the overall systems development process and not just an add-on.
+This transfer is necessary as, with its increasing complexity, software becomes a demanding driver of the overall systems' development process and not just an add-on.

 **Caroline**
 is a completely autonomous car, with which we participated in the [Darpa Urban